The KESS 2 Alumni Network

 The network is not only for students who have been a part of the programme but also for the academics and company partners involved.
 It allows those who have been part of KESS 2 the opportunity to network, which has the potential to stimulate further collaborative working.

-The KESS Alumni network maintains a group on the social media site LinkedIn and currently has over 100 members who have joined the page.
-This KESS Alumni function will be expanded during the life of KESS 2 with mentoring and matching services being offered to the members.
+The Alumni network will be expanded during the life of KESS 2 with mentoring and matching services being offered to the members.
+If you would like to find out more, or request to join the network, please get in touch

 Dr Diane Jones of Bangor University, a KESS PhD Alumna who worked with Cae’r Gors Heritage Centre on her PhD project has moved on from the University and is now working within the local authority: